Ready to see Nutshell in action?

 In web design, a hero image is any large, banner-style image that occupies the top of the page so that users see it first upon entry.
 A hero image should be high-quality and clear so it doesn’t cause any strain or confusion for the users.

-Hero images serve as a visually appealing landing feature to immediately create a good impression on your users.
-Because of their versatility, a hero image can be just an image, or can also feature text and buttons over top of it.
+Hero images serve as visually appealing landing features that immediately create a good impression on your users.
+Because of their versatility, a hero image can be just an image or can also feature text and buttons over top of it.

 Pro tip: Hero images with huge resolutions will slow down page loading speed.
 Be sure to re-size them to screen size.

 In marketing, a value proposition is a concise statement that describes why your prospects should do business with you.
-A value proposition should also paint a clear picture of what your company offers its customers.
+It should also paint a clear picture of what your company offers its customers.

 Value propositions are unlike mission statements in that a mission statement is a static piece of unchanging information, whereas value propositions change to fit each audience.

-If you’ve done your market segmentation, you can alter your value proposition in each campaign to ensure that it speaks to each audience.
-Savvy spenders might react favorably to a message that boasts a low price tag, for instance.
+If you’ve done your market segmentation, you can alter your value proposition in each campaign to ensure it speaks to each audience.
+Savvy spenders might react favorably to a message boasting a low price tag.

-Pro tip: To facilitate real trust with your audience, avoid diluting your value proposition with buzzwords and jargon.
+Pro tip: Avoid diluting your value proposition with buzzwords and jargon to facilitate real trust with your audience.

-Beautiful technical graphics and process images are a phenomenal way to creatively describe what you do without even having to use words.
+Beautiful technical graphics and process images are a phenomenal way to creatively describe what you do without the need to use words.
 A good technical image will make a clear point without requiring much of an explanation.

 One of the more common types of iconography is trust icons of a brand’s clients and partners.
 Featuring your customers’ logos on your site is an easy way to inform your users of your trustworthiness.
 This phenomenon is called social proof and is super effective in marketing.

-Icons are tiny little pictures that are used in web design to help your users understand content more quickly.
-Many companies use similarly styled icons across their entire brand in order to facilitate more widespread recognition from their potential customers.
+Icons are tiny pictures used in web design to help users understand content more quickly.
+Many companies use similarly styled icons across their entire brand to facilitate more widespread recognition from potential customers.

-In web design, icons are generally used to:
+In web design, we generally use icons to:

-Calls to action aren’t as high-stakes as a sales pitch.
-A typical call to action might be something like “sign up for our newsletter” or “sign up for our free 14-day trial.”
-Worst case scenario, the user just ignores it.
-No harm, no foul.
+Calls to action aren’t as high-stakes as sales pitches.
+A typical call to action might be, “Sign up for our newsletter” or “Sign up for our free 14-day trial.”
+In the worst case, the user simply ignores it—no harm, no foul.

-Graphically, calls to action tend to exist in the form of buttons or other links that redirect the user to a new page, form, or download.
+Graphically, calls to action are buttons or links that redirect the user to a new page, form, or download.

 A call to action shouldn’t be a heavy lift for your users.
-Instead, it’s better to try to pitch relevant ways to keep them engaged without expecting them to make a considerable commitment.
-For instance, don’t try to sell your product at the end of every piece of content; That’s just spammy.
+Instead, it’s better to pitch relevant ways to keep them engaged without expecting them to commit considerably.
+For instance, don’t try to sell your product at the end of every piece of content—That’s just spammy.

-When creating websites, it’s essential to keep the design exciting and engaging.
-Lots of words, walls of text, and lengthy paragraphs are a sure-fire way to bore your visitors to death and subtract from the quality of your content.
+It’s essential to keep the design exciting and engaging when creating websites.
+Lots of words, walls of text, and lengthy paragraphs are a surefire way to bore your visitors to death and degrade the quality of your content.

-Try to find ways to say less with more.
+Try to find ways to say more with less.
 Remember, you don’t have to tell the entire story right on your landing page.
 If your visitors care enough, they’ll click around and get the whole story.

-Coupled with icons, a few quick blurbs and paragraphs can paint a clear enough picture for your visitors to decide whether they want to learn more.
-Keep them short and concise, and save the lengthy writing for lower in the marketing funnel.
+A few quick blurbs and paragraphs coupled with icons can paint a clear enough picture for your visitors to decide whether they want to learn more.
+Keep them concise, and save the lengthy writing for lower in the marketing funnel.

-Again, social proof is extremely valuable to boost your brand’s reputation.
-If your business has customers that are willing to be featured on your website, you are in luck.
+Again, social proof is extremely valuable for boosting your brand’s reputation.
+If your business has customers willing to be featured on your website, you are in luck.

-Customer testimonials can come from another business or a single person, depending on the products or services you offer.
+Customer testimonials can come from another business or a single person, depending on your products or services.
 The format, however, can be whatever works best in your specific scenario.

-A testimonial given by a customer can be used in a variety of ways.
-Outside your site, the same content can be chopped up and posted on social media or used in advertisements, telling the story as far and wide as possible.
+A customer testimonial can be used in various ways.
+Outside your site, you can chop up the same content and post it on social media or use it in advertisements, telling the story as far and wide as possible.

-Long-form testimonials like case studies are also perfect content for prospects who are looking for a nudge in the right direction.
-Hearing a story about a buyer just like them might even bump them to the next pipeline stage.
+Long-form testimonials, such as case studies, are also perfect content for prospects who are looking for a nudge in the right direction.
+Hearing a story about a buyer like them might even bump them to the next pipeline stage.

 Attend a live guided tour!